Pratham262/Object-Recognition-in-Images/README.md

 - CNN-based image classification.
 - Pretrained model support.
 - API-based interaction.
-- Dockerized deployment for easy scalability.
-- Web deployment on Render for public accessibility.

 ## Dataset
 The model is trained on the CIFAR-10 dataset, which consists of 60,000 images across 10 classes: